10 Ways to Heal Eczema from a Holistic Nutritionist’s Perspective

 - Visit a naturopath and/or registered holistic nutritionist.
 These practitioners are qualified to address skin issues and can do so through use of homeopathic remedies, herbs, dietary, and lifestyle recommendations.
 I would recommend seeing a naturopath to assess any allergies or food sensitivities for temporary removal of trigger foods.

 - Introduce more omega 3 fatty acids into your diet.
 Try salmon, herring, mackerel, anchovies and sardines, flax, hemp, and chia seeds.
 Many people are sensitive to eggs, but if you can tolerate them, get free range and organic ones, preferably from your local farmer or farmer’s market.
 The same goes for meats, non-medicated, no antibiotics, free range, happy animals that are grass-fed– will contain the best sources of omega 3 fatty acids.
-Chia pudding is a great way to go.
-Here is a recipe that I developed, and some additional information on the benefits of chia seeds.

 - Introduce more liver-friendly foods into your diet.
 These include brassica vegetables (broccoli, cauliflower, brussel sprouts, cauliflower), apples, lemon, lime, dandelion, kale, rhubarb, grapefruit and strawberries.
 Emphasize green foods in your diet.
 Turmeric is also a great spice for improving liver function.